shpookas/weather_scraper/README.md

 * Grafana and Prometheus (https://github.com/prometheus-operator/kube-prometheus).

-All of the applications have been containerized and deployed to Minikube kubernetes cluster.
+All of the applications have been containerized and [saved to my personal docker hub repo](https://hub.docker.com/repositories/shpookas).

 ### Deployment process